 The agent enjoyed the first half of The Maid’s Room, but didn’t fall in love with it.
 Oh I admit it, I snivelled.

 But not for long.
 The next day, I started my second novel and spent three months bashing away at the keyboard until it was finished.
 (It’s now in the polishing stages.)

 Something unexpected happened then.
-I started to think about The Maid’s Room.
+I started to think about my first book.
 I tried not to, I really did, but there it was – with its underground car parks, its jackfruit and its rambutans.
-There it was, with its slums and sand clogged with hair.
+There it was, with its swimming pools and shopping malls.
 I could see suddenly how everything in the story connected.
 I hadn’t seen it back then when I’d been so close to landing an agent.
-When she’d asked me to rewrite a third of the book and give that character new life, what I’d done was create someone flat and unbelievable, someone dull, not the feisty and clever and tactless woman she is now, not the woman with three dimensions instead of just two.
+When she’d asked me to rewrite a third of the book and give that character new life, what I’d done was create someone flat and unbelievable, someone dull, not the feisty, clever, tactless woman she is now, not the woman with three dimensions instead of just two.
 Worse than that though, I’d written the whole damn soul out of the book.

 Well, now, I’ve put the soul back in.
 I’m proud of it, really proud, in a way that I wasn’t before.
 Best make a start on sending it out then……

 * Thirteen months after writing this post, literary agent Rowan Lawton signed me.
 My debut novel The Maid’s Room will be published by Hodder & Stoughton on 16th November 2017.

 7 thoughts on “What NOT to do when a literary agent reads your book”

 This is inspiring, we should never give up!
 Thank you for sharing this with us.
 I hope this newer version of your novel brings you good news…

 Me too!
 Thank you for reading my post!

 Lovedd reading this thanks